rallyb13/lobby-game/README.md

 Then run it using:
 * npm start

+To deploy with FTP:
+* npm run build
+* move index.html, index.js, and images dir to server

 The logic of the lobbying game (Quid) is as follows (most of this is not yet built out):